lamelyan/blog-hugo/content/posts/deep-dive-llm/index.md

 tags = ["ai"]
 +++

-Currently enjoying in depth tutorial about how LLMs work.
+Currently enjoying an in-depth tutorial about how LLMs work.

 'Deep Dive into LLMs like ChatGPT by Andrej Karpathy'